Ola Aina: Torino

 On 11 June 2019, Torino triggered Aina's option to permanently transfer from Chelsea for a reported fee of £9 million.
 He was a regular again during his second season in Turin, playing 37 times in all competitions.

 2020–21 season: Loan to Fulham

 On 11 September 2020, Aina returned to the Premier League, signing for Fulham on an initial season-long loan with an option to make the deal permanent.
 On 2 November, Aina scored his first goal for the club, and in the Premier League, in a 2–0 home win over West Brom, shooting into the top-left corner from outside the penalty area.
 The strike was later selected as the goal of the month by the Premier League.
 Aina became the third Fulham player to win the Budweiser Goal of the Month award, after Jean Michaël Seri and André Schürrle both won the prize in 2018–19.

+Nottingham Forest

+On 22 July 2023, following his release from Torino, Aina joined Nottingham Forest on a one-year contract.
+He made his debut for the club on 12 August in a 2–1 loss against Arsenal in the Premier League.
+On 5 November, Aina scored his first goal for Forest in a 2–0 win over Aston Villa at the City Ground.

+On 21 May 2024, the club announced that they had activated a one-year contract extension for Aina.
+His first Premier League goal of the 2024–25 season for Forest was in a 3–0 home win over West Ham on 2 November 2024, a result that saw Forest go third in the league.

+On 7 July 2025, Aina extended his stay at Forest until the summer of 2028.